Apptalyst/.github/README.md

 We’re striving to push boundaries with proprietary IoT devices and integrated software solutions.
 Headquartered in Fairfax, Virginia, with a global reach, we’re excited to share our open-source projects and collaborate with the community to shape the future of technology.

-**Join us in building tomorrow’s solutions!
-Contribute to our repositories, share ideas, or connect with us at apptalyst.com.**
+Join us in building tomorrow’s solutions!
+Contribute to our repositories, share ideas, or connect with us at **apptalyst.com**